Bramvanelderen10/CodeSamples/README.md

 # A* Algorithm

 This is my implementation of the A* algorithm.
-It is showcased in the demo scene with some editor UI for convenience  WIP Needs code clean up and optimisations
+It is showcased in the demo scene with some editor UI for convenience

 # Finite State Machine